 AUTOSTRADE

-If you aren’t terrified by high speeds, truck convoys and dense traffic, the autostrade (the Italian expressways, generally with tolls) can be a quick alternative to the tangenziale for getting from one end of the province to another.
+It may take a little while to get used to the Italian way of driving on Italian highways but the autostrade (the Italian expressways, generally with tolls) can be a quick alternative to the tangenziale for getting from one end of the province to another.
 Italian motorways, indicated by green signs, are privately owned and you must pay a pedaggio (toll).
 If you commute on the autostrada, you will want to consider a Telepass, which will allow you to pass in a special lane, automatically debiting the toll.
 For more information, see www.autostrade.it or www.telepass.it.

 Be aware of some behaviours that are not listed in your driver’s manual.
 For example, when you see a car flashing its lights behind you, it means another driver is coming up on you fast and wants you to get over in the other lane.
 In other words: get out of the way!
 Although you will see others passing in the emergency lane, this can result in automatic suspension of your license.